The Apthorp: Site

-The site was historically owned by Stephen De Lancey, who acquired the land from modern-day 78th to 89th Streets before 1729 and used it as his countryside estate.
+Before European colonization of modern-day New York City, the site was part of the hunting grounds of the Wecquaesgeek Native American tribe.
+After the British established the Province of New York, the area became part of the "Thousand Acre Tract", owned by several English and Dutch settlers, in 1667.
+Stephen De Lancey acquired the land from modern-day 78th to 89th Streets before 1729 and used it as his countryside estate.
 He died in 1741 and left the estate to his son Oliver De Lancey.
 Charles Ward Apthorp acquired the southern portion of De Lancey's estate in 1763 and developed the Apthorp Farm there.
 By the 19th century, Apthorp's daughter Charlotte married John C. Vanden Heuvel, and the couple occupied the site.
 The farm contained a two-story house with stone walls and a gable roof, which dated from 1759 and was used as a lodge, Burnham's Hotel, in the 19th century.
 The Vanden Heuvels only used the estate until the 1850s, and the house had deteriorated into a venue for "prizefights, cockfights, and all kinds of illegal practices" by the 1880s.
-The house was demolished in 1905 when the Apthorp was built.
+The house was demolished in 1905 when the Apthorp was built, at which point it was severely deteriorated.

 Architecture

-The Apthorp was designed in the Italian Renaissance style by the architectural firm of Clinton and Russell.
+The Apthorp was designed in the Italian Renaissance Revival style by the architectural firm of Clinton and Russell.
 It is twelve stories high.
 The building's design is partially based on that of the Palazzo Pitti in Florence.
 John Downey was the general contractor for the structure.
 In addition, Frank Williams was the interior designer, Batterson & Eisele provided the marble, the W. H. Jackson Company installed the tiling and fireplaces, and the Atlantic Terra Cotta Company made the architectural terracotta.